 Simply put, these coolers do not need to be vented or make use of an exhaust hose.
-They are therefore truly "ventless" coolers.
+They are therefore truly "ventless" portable coolers.

-The point to be realized here is this: While these coolers are indeed ventless and may closely, visually resemble what is often described as a ″portable air conditioner, no vent required″ and while they certainly do produce lots of cool air, they are NOT air conditioners!
+The point to be realized here is this: While these coolers are indeed vent-free and may closely, visually resemble what is often described as a ″portable air conditioner, no vent required″ and while they certainly do produce lots of cool air, they are NOT air conditioners!

-They rely on the evaporation of moisture to create cold air that is forced through and out of the unit by a powerful fan.
+These cooling devices rely on the evaporation of moisture to create cold air that is forced through and out of the unit by a powerful fan.